AdiJawanjal/NodeJSApp/README.md

 # 🚀 Node.js CI/CD App

 This is a simple Node.js app deployed using a CI/CD pipeline with GitHub Actions and Docker.
-The final deployment was done manually on an AWS EC2 instance using Docker to ensure sensitive AWS credentials were not exposed.
+The Hosting was done manually on an AWS EC2 instance using Docker.
+(Could have done Automation here by changine the main.yml file but chose manual to host application)

 ---